benrady/chronicle/README.md

-Chronicle makes it easy for Pathfinder Society GM's to collect player info and generate chronicle sheets right from the scenario PDFs.
+Chronicle makes it easy for Pathfinder Society GM's to collect player info and generate chronicle sheets.

 # Installation:

-Chronicle requires JRuby 1.5.
-To install the gem, you'll also need bundler and rake (which you can install as gems).

-Once you have the pre-requisites, installing the chronicle gem should be as easy as:

-    $ git clone git://github.com/benrady/chronicle.git
-    $ cd chronicle
-    $ rake install

-I'll publish this gem to rubygems soon enough :-)
+Chronicle requires Java.
+If you don't have Java installed, try [getting it here](http://java.com/en/download/index.jsp).
+Once you have Java installed, just double click on chronicle.jar to run it.

 # Setup:

 To sign and initial your chronicle sheets, you'll need create two images: `signature.png` and `initials.png`.
 These files must be placed in your home directory under the `.chronicle` subdirectory.
 The signature file should be 500x100 and the initials file should 100x100.
 Both should be 300dpi.

-# Usage:

-I organize the scenarios I run into directories (folders).
-Each directory contains the scenario PDF as well as the other materials I use to run the session.
-All the chronicle commands listed below are run in a terminal from a directory such as this.

-This instructions are probably more detailed than you need, but just in case...

 ## Creating an Online Signup Form
 0. First, [click here to create](https://docs.google.com/previewtemplate?id=0Ann48md_Q6mkdGtocUJ4NVZhQjVSdWRidzUtU3dKOHc&mode=public) a simple online signup form for your session.